Skip to content

 Interactive vs Non-Interactive Mode

-By default, init asks interactive prompts for CI/CD, Cosmos DB mode, and network settings.
+By default, init asks interactive prompts for CI/CD, Azure Functions backend language, Cosmos DB mode, and network settings.

 You can skip prompts by passing flags directly: